orbit-love/orbit-model/README.md

 For activities completed during the current month, `number of months ago` = 0.

+Recording when an activity ocurrs will allow you to calculate [Activity Decay](#Actvity-Decay).

 To your table, add columns for "Months ago" and "Value."

 In this example, let's say today is February 20, 2020, so February activites are zero months ago, January activities are 1 month ago, etc.